-The most common age to desex your cat is between 4 and 6 months, however they are never too old to be desexed and can be done at a younger age if necessary.
+The most common age to de-sex your cat is between 5 and 6 months, however they can be done at a younger age if necessary.

-There are many benefits to desexing your cat before 6 months.
+There are many benefits to de-sexing your cat by 6 months.
 They include:

 - Preventing unwanted litters, which can be very costly, and may add to the already overwhelming number of stray kittens that are put down each year